 The British Association of Modernist Studies is a major academic institution based in the UK.
 The object of the Association (BAMS) is to advance education and knowledge by promoting the study of modernism.
 As part of this mission, the current Postgraduate Representatives of BAMS have developed The Modernist Review, and act as its editors.

 The logo of The Modernist Review was developed from the BAMS one, designed by Rhys Tranter and reflects our affiliation with them as an ECR-centered organ of their educational objectives.

 Emily Bell is a PhD candidate at the University of Antwerp (Centre for Manuscript Genetics), having previously studied for her Bachelor’s at the University of Oxford (2017) and the National University of Ireland, Galway for her Master’s (2019).
 Her research focuses on intertextuality in the works of James Joyce and other near-contemporaneous intertextualists.
 Her PhD is part of a project to realise a digital edition of Joyce’s reconstructed library, using this bibliographic collection as a case study to theorise modernist intertextuality in an attempt to understand the role of bookshelves behind books and writers as readers.
-She has presented work at the 27th International James Joyce Symposium, the James Joyce Italian Foundation’s annual conference and New Work in Modernist Studies.
-She has also published in Genetic Joyce Studies and the James Joyce Broadsheet.
+She has published in The Modernist Review, Genetic Joyce Studies and the James Joyce Broadsheet.

 The Modernist Review was founded by former BAMS representatives Stephanie Boland and Helen Saunders in 2016.